microsoft/vscode-docs/release-notes/latest.md

 Hi,

+November was a big release for us (adding extensibility support and moving to Open Source) and we appreciate all the support we received leading up to and during the Connect(); event.
+We've kept busy in December and we hope you like this release.

 ## Insider's Channel

 There is now a setting to subscribe to the Insider's channel to get prerelease VS Code builds automatically.
-The value is `update.channel` and it defaults to `stable`.
+The value is `update.channel` and it defaults to `stable` which is the current release build.
+Change the value to `insiders` to get install prerelease builds.

 ## Editor

  * Find/Replace improvements when in regex mode:
   * Can now search for `^`, `$` or `^$` due to [community contribution](https://github.com/Microsoft/vscode/pull/314)
   * Can now replace with `\n` or `\t`
- * New option to configure cursor blinking: `"editor.cursorBlinking"` with values `"blink"`, `"visible"` and `"hidden"` due to [community contribution](https://github.com/Microsoft/vscode/pull/500).
+ * New option to configure cursor blinking: `editor.cursorBlinking` with values `blink`, `visible` and `hidden` due to [community contribution](https://github.com/Microsoft/vscode/pull/500).
  * New select current line command (`Ctrl/Cmd+I`) due to [community contribution](https://github.com/Microsoft/vscode/pull/961)

 ## Key Bindings